genewoo/Qwen3-ASR-Toolkit/README.md

 This tool follows a robust pipeline to deliver fast and accurate transcriptions for long-form media:

-1.  **Media Loading**: The script first loads your local audio or video file.
+1.  **Media Loading**: The script first loads your media file, whether it's a **local file or a remote URL**.
 2.  **VAD-based Chunking**: It analyzes the audio stream using Voice Activity Detection (VAD) to identify silent segments.
 3.  **Intelligent Splitting**: The audio is then split into smaller chunks based on the detected silences.
 Each chunk is kept under the 3-minute API limit, preventing mid-sentence cuts.
 4.  **Parallel API Calls**: A thread pool is initiated to upload and process these chunks concurrently using the DashScope Qwen-ASR API.
-5.  **Result Aggregation**: The transcribed text segments from all chunks are collected, re-ordered, and saved.
+5.  **Result Aggregation & Cleaning**: The transcribed text segments from all chunks are collected, re-ordered, and then **post-processed to remove detected repetitions and hallucinations**.
+6.  **Output Generation**: The final, cleaned transcription is printed to the console and saved to a text file.

 ## 🏁 Getting Started